Smart Size Chart

 This event requires the following:

-The
+The window._boldmetrics

-object to be present on the PDPAn array of variant objects to be present in the
+An array of variant objects to be present in the window._boldmetrics

-key in the variant itself, or some identifying information in the variant (for Shopify sites, this is usually found in either thepublic_title
+key in the variant itself, or some identifying information in the variant (for Shopify sites, this is usually found in either the public_title

 of the variant)